mvolkmann/blog/src/swift.md

 | `isEmpty`  | `Bool` value indicating whether `count` is zero                   |
 | `last`     | last element                                                      |

-`Array` methods include, but are not limited to the following:
+`Array` instance methods include, but are not limited to the following:

 | Method                                                    | Description                                                                                |
 | --------------------------------------------------------- | ------------------------------------------------------------------------------------------ |